Editorial advisory

 Water Verdict

-Morgan County receives a fair water quality assessment with a grade of C and a score of 55.4 out of 100.
+Morgan County, Kentucky receives a fair water quality assessment with a grade of C and a score of 55.4 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Morgan County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Morgan County, Kentucky show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 10.1 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 1,097 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance